memopemo/LegendOfDipc/design-doc/puzzle-elements.md

 Can be lifted and placed somewhere else.

+## Pushable Blocks

+Can be pushed somewhere else, or ontop of something.

 ## Dash Blocks

 Can only be destroyed by dashing with the [Ram Helmet](obtainables.md#ramming-helmet).